nomic-ai/gpt4all/gpt4all-bindings/python/docs/gpt4all_chat.md

 The [GPT4All Chat Client](https://gpt4all.io) lets you easily interact with any local large language model.

-It is optimized to run 7-13B parameter LLMs on the CPU's of any computer in computer running OSX/Windows/Linux.
+It is optimized to run 7-13B parameter LLMs on the CPU's of any computer running OSX/Windows/Linux.